 Behavioral Changes

-• Changes in Sleep Patterns: Insomnia or increased sleep, disruptions in sleep-wake cycles.
+• Changes in Sleep Patterns: Insomnia or, conversely, increased sleep, along with disruptions in sleep-wake cycles.

-• Appetite Changes: Significant weight loss or gain, changes in eating habits.
+• Appetite Changes: Significant weight loss or, on the other hand, gain, along with changes in eating habits.

-• Energy Levels: Decreased energy or increased restlessness.
+• Energy Levels: Decreased energy or, conversely, increased restlessness.

 • Social Isolation: Withdrawal from friends, family, or social activities.